 Today we are joined by my friend and fellow Dave Ramsey-trained financial coach, Kim.
 She is our first contributor to share a story about her children at the collegiate level.

 This is a powerful example of following God’s guidance and helping a child realize (for himself) the consequences of his actions.

 I can’t wait for you to read it.

 My name is Kim.
-I’ve been married for 31 yrs.
+I’ve been married for 31 years.
 Our children are 31 and 26.
-We have 4 grandchildren ages 6, 4, and twins at 19 mos.
+We have 4 grandchildren ages 6, and 4, and twins at 19 mos.